Time dispersion in quantum electrodynamics: Applications

 \paragraph{Effect of convoluted paths}

 The paths in TQM are significantly more complex than those in SQM.
-In particular while paths in SQM can go left, right/up, down, forwards/back paths in TQM can also go into the future and past.
+In particular while paths in SQM can go left and right, up and down, forwards and back, paths in TQM can also go into the future and into the past.
 We expect these excursions will be of order attoseconds and be centered around the classical or SQM values.
 (This will keep us from attracting the unwelcome attention of the time police.)